DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-02-06-adding-multiple-locations-to-an-organisation.md

 This means it is harder for a candidate to find a provider’s course on Find postgraduate teacher training (Find) when searching by location (the most popular search type).

-Candidates also don’t know where their school placements will likely be as the provider hasn’t listed any locations.
+Without school placement information, candidates will not know where their school placements are likely to be.
+Our user research has found that this can deter candidates from applying for a course.

 To speed up adding locations to Publish, we have introduced a way for support users to quickly and easily upload providers’ location information in bulk.